Cmacu/gotoanything/README.md

 This extension utilizes the following workspace settings:

 - `workbench.editor.enablePreview` enables or disables the file preview functionality when changing the selected item
+- `files.exclude` and `search.exclude` are used as exclude patterns for the file search

+- `GoToAnything.prefix.Functions` Prefix to invoke search by function name.
+Empty string to disable.
+The default is `@`
+- `GoToAnything.prefix.Declarations` Prefix to invoke search for declarations.
+Empty string to disable.
+The default is `#`
+- `GoToAnything.prefix.Commands` Prefix to invoke a command search (active only on first char).
+Empty string to disable.
+The default is `>`
+- `GoToAnything.prefix.Symbols` Prefix to invoke search for all symbols in workspace (active only on first char).
+Empty string to disable.
+The default is `#`
+- `GoToAnything.prefix.Recent` Prefix to invoke the vscode go to file search (active only on first char, no functions or declarations search).
+Empty string to disable.
+The default is `*`

+- `GoToAnything.symbols.Functions` List of symbol types to include in the Functions search.
+The efault is: `[5, 8, 11]`.
+For options visit: https://github.com/Cmacu/gotoanything/blob/master/src/symbolIcons.ts
+- `GoToAnything.symbols.Declarations` List of symbol types to include in the Declarations search.
+The default is: `[4, 6, 7, 9, 10, 12, 13]`.
+For options visit: https://github.com/Cmacu/gotoanything/blob/master/src/symbolIcons.ts

 - `gotoanything.previewDelay`: The delay in miliseconds for displaying the selected dropdown item (only if preview is enabled)
-- `files.exclude` and `search.exclude` are used as exclude patterns for the file search

 ## Known Issues

 Pasting in the search box may not behave as expected since the extension rellies on selecting the file before filtering for symbols in file

 ## Release Notes

+### 0.3.0

+Bug fixes
+Added prefix and symbol customizations

 ### 0.2.1